 [JOVIE] This role was played by Zooey Deschanel in the movie.
 Female, to play Caucasian, 20s to 30s, warm, funny and comedic.
 A New Yorker that doesn’t have much Christmas spirit until meeting Buddy.
 Must have a great singing voice and be appealing and relatable and funny.

 voice.
 A very New York, dry witted loving mother to Michael, and wife of Walter.
 Must have great comedic skills.

 [MICHAEL] Male, to play Caucasian, 10 yrs old, funny, smart, amazing

 singing voice.
 (SUPPORTING LEAD) POSSIBLY SEEKING ROLE AND STANDBY FOR ROLE.

 [DEB] Female, any ethnicity, 30s to 40s, funny secretary, full of character and sharp wit, amazing singing voice.

 [MR. GREENWAY] Male, any ethnicity, 50s, shrewd businessman, must have an amazing singing voice and great comic timing.
+The man in command.

 [SANTA] Male, to play Caucasian, 50s to 60s, jolly, warm, funny, good

 [STORE MANAGER] Male, non-white, 30s to 40s, funny, physically large, full of character, lots of attitude, sassy and spirited.
 Must be able to sing well and have great comic timing.
 Funny is more important than size.

 [COMEDIC FEMALE ENSEMBLE DANCER/SINGERS] Female, all ethnicities, to play 20s to early 30s, funny, attractive, smart, seeking very strong dancers with big personalities who sing very well.
 Dancers should have a strong sense of style.
 Women should bring heels and flats.
 Tapping is not required. singers who move should attend the singer call.
 Must be able to deliver various comedic bit parts throughout the show.
 Will possibly cover principal roles.